-Only time will tell but Prism's experience is that employers should be looking hard at their workforce and the potential for significant staff turnover once the market turns.
+The market has been here before and Prism's experience is that employers should be looking hard at their workforce and the potential for significant staff turnover once the market turns.
 As it surely will!

-As the other main reasons for a move also remain: career progression, better experience, new challenges, better culture/values and work/life balance.
+Apart from salary the other main reasons for a move remain: career progression, better experience, new challenges, better culture/values and work/life balance.

-There remains a confusingly broad range of salaries at any given grade: top packages typically mainly to be found in the "Big 4" and other brand name advisory and strategy firms.
-This variety has, if anything, increased and we can encounter consultants with widely different levels of experience earning the same salaries.
+There remains a confusingly broad range of salaries at any given grade with top packages typically mainly to be found in the "Big 4" and other brand name advisory and strategy firms.